Dismissal of James Comey: Background

 The Director of the Federal Bureau of Investigation (FBI) is appointed by the President and, since 1972, confirmed by the Senate.
 Beginning in 1976, the director's term has been limited to ten years, which is a relatively long tenure that is meant to deter political pressure.
 The term can be extended with the approval of the Senate.
 Nevertheless, although the FBI director is appointed for a 10-year term, the president has the power to dismiss the director for any reason.

 Before becoming FBI director, Comey, a registered Republican, served in the George W. Bush administration as Deputy Attorney General.
 He was appointed FBI Director by President Barack Obama.
 Comey was confirmed by the Senate in 2013 by a vote of 93–1.

-During his tenure as director of FBI, Comey said there was a need for the Bureau to be independent from politics.
+During his tenure as director of the FBI, Comey said there was a need for the Bureau to be independent from politics.
 But, beginning in 2015 the Bureau became embroiled in investigations that affected the 2016 presidential election.
 In March 2015, it came to light that presidential candidate Hillary Clinton had used a private e-mail server for her work as Secretary of State under President Obama.
 The FBI launched an investigation to determine whether Clinton had violated the law and whether national security had been jeopardized.
-In July 2016 Comey announced that he was not recommending that any charges be brought against Clinton.
+In July 2016, Comey announced that he was not recommending that any charges be brought against Clinton.
 The decision was decried by Republican leaders and candidates, including then-presidential candidate Donald Trump.
 In late October 2016, Comey announced that the investigation was being re-opened because of additional documents that had been obtained.
-Two weeks later he announced that no new information had been discovered and the investigation was again being closed.
+Two weeks later, he announced that no new information had been discovered and the investigation was again being closed.
 The announcement of the re-opened investigation was seen by many observers as unnecessary and harmful to Clinton's campaign, and the re-closing of that investigation was also met with complaints.

 On October 7, 2016, the Office of the Director of National Intelligence (DNI) and the Department of Homeland Security (DHS) jointly stated that individuals working on behalf of the Russian government had hacked servers and e-mail accounts associated with the Democratic Party and the Clinton campaign, and forwarded their contents to WikiLeaks.
 This would be confirmed by numerous private security experts and other government officials.
 The FBI launched investigations into both the hackings, and contacts between Trump associates and Russia.